fac-14/NDJS-node-autocompleter/README.md

 ## From Top Trumps to Trump's Top Tirades

-A fun, friendly, and only slightly depressing autocompleting search app that finds all the things Trump has insulted on Twitter and what he has said.
+A fun, friendly, and only slightly depressing autocompleting search app that searches all the people and things Trump has insulted on Twitter and returns his quotes.

 As you will see, this week we took our design and UI to the next level.